Jason-Kim1023/UpperRoomApp/README.md

 A minimal two-role app:

-- **Admin**: create welcomers, create members, assign members to welcomers, set weekly topics with Bible verses and activities
+- **Admin**: create welcomers, create members, assign members to welcomers, set biweekly topics with Bible verses and activities
-- **Welcomer**: log in and see a weekly checklist of assigned members; check/uncheck items (auto-resets weekly)
+- **Welcomer**: log in and see a biweekly checklist of assigned members; check/uncheck items (auto-resets biweekly)

 ## Quick Start